Nouabalé-Ndoki National Park: Fauna

-Parrots are also seen in the park area.
+There are also the rare forest elephant, forest buffalo, leopard, bongo, and blue duiker.
 Forest elephants create space by clearing the forest for other animals to move.
 Horned antelopes with 12 lb tops number 100 per 1 km2.
-According to a Pygmy legend, a Congo-based long-necked reptile, known as Mokele-mbembe killed elephants with its huge frontal horn.
+According to an African Pygmy legend, a Congo-based long-necked reptile, known as Mokele-mbembe killed elephants with its huge frontal horn.